Kolyunya/ezvpn/README.md

 ## User accounts management
 All users share the same client configuration retrieved from the server.
 No client certificates are required.
 You can manage user accounts using the following commands.
-* `ezvpn-user-add login password` - create a user with the corresponding login and password.
+* `docker exec ezvpn ezvpn-user-add login password` - create a user with the corresponding login and password.
-* `ezvpn-user-remove login` - delete user with the corresponding login.
+* `docker exec ezvpn ezvpn-user-remove login` - delete user with the corresponding login.

 ## Client configuration getting
  You can get client configuration using the following command `ezvpn-config-get`.